 The following services are available at the Student Counseling Center:

-Counseling can be a useful tool in creating and maintaining your sense of health and overall well-being.
-It provides a safe, affirming and non-judgmental environment in which you can openly explore your concerns.
-The Student Counseling center utilizes a short-term model, and counseling is goal-focused and brief.
-Counseling—whether individual, couple or group—focuses on resources, solutions and strategies to deal with your concerns.
+The services provided at the Student Counseling Center can be a useful tool in creating and maintaining your sense of health and overall well-being.
+We provide a safe, affirming and non-judgmental environment in which you can openly explore your concerns.
+The Student Counseling center utilizes a short-term model, and our services are goal-focused and brief.
+Our services focus on resources, solutions and strategies to deal with your concerns.

 Initial appointments must be made in person at the Student Counseling Center.
-Counseling is confidential and not part of scholastic records.
-There is no charge for current UT Dallas students who want to use this service.
+Our services are confidential and not part of scholastic records.
+There is no charge for currently enrolled UT Dallas students.

 Nearly every student experiences something that impacts their sense of well-being while in college.
-Reasons why students may seek counseling include:
+Reasons why students may seek help include:

 - Relationship concerns (romantic and friendships)